-My name is Soeren Keil and I work in the area of International Relations.
+My name is Soeren Keil and I work in the areas of conflict resolution, territorial autonomy and European integration.

 I teach a variety of courses.
-At Canterbury Christ Church University I have been teaching courses on EU Politics, Introduction to International Relations, Foreign Policy Analysis, War and Conflict, Individual Study and Research Methods.
+At Canterbury Christ Church University I have been teaching courses on EU Politics, Introduction to International Relations, Foreign Policy Analysis, War and Conflict, Authoritarian and Totalitarian Regimes, Individual Study and Research Methods.

 I have also taught courses on other topics, for example: